Erzbir/Student-System/README.md

+If this branch don't have code, please look other branches.

 My name is Erzbir, and I am learning C-program, Python, Ops and Cloud computing security.

 This is my Learning Record, which I want to record so I can see these code in the future.